dalgard/meteor-viewmodel/README.md

 ## History

+- 1.0.1  –  Fixed passing event types as an array in binding definition.
 - 1.0.0  –  jQuery was removed as a dependency; consequently, elements and events are no longer wrapped in jQuery.
 ViewModel class API changes: `ViewModel.nexuses()` → `ViewModel.Nexus.find()`.
 The `find()` and `findOne()` methods on `ViewModel` and `ViewModel.Nexus`, together with all the traversal methods, now take a number of tests as arguments (besides the usual index and depth arguments, in some cases); a test can be either a predicate function, a DOM element, a viewmodel, a regex, or a string.
 Added `ViewModel.templateInstance(view || dom_element)` utility method.
 Viewmodel instance API changes: `vm.isPersisted()`, `vm.restore(hash_id)`, `vm.addChild(vm)`, and `vm.removeChild(vm)` methods now public.
 Nexus instance API changes: `nexus.getProp()` → `nexus.prop`, `nexus.elem` → `nexus.elem()`, `nexus.setPrevented` → `nexus.isSetPrevented()`, `nexus.inBody()` → `ViewModel.Nexus.isInBody(nexus.elem())`.
 - 0.9.4  –  Added `key` to binding context and improved `hovered` built-in binding.
 - 0.9.3  –  Bug fixes: Corner case with rebinding on dynamic attribute change; don't put viewmodel on built-in templates.
 - 0.9.2  –  API change: `classes` binding is renamed to `class` and changed to take (optionally indicated) keyword arguments as class names and their values as the class' presence.
 Creating a viewmodel adds existing Blaze template helpers as properties.
 - 0.9.1  –  API change: `uniqueId` renamed to `uid`, `bindings` renamed to `nexuses`.
 Global list of binding nexuses can be inspected through `ViewModel.nexuses([name])`.
 Fixed bug: Using a predicate with traversal methods was temporarily broken.
-Updated Jade example to `dalgard:jade` 0.5.0.
+Updated Jade example to `dalgard:jade@0.5.0`.
 - 0.9.0  –  Major refactoring.
 API change: Signatures and context of the functions in bindings is changed, and `extends` and `detached` are moved to an options object.
 Viewmodel methods have access to an internal reactive variable.
 Bound element-binding pairs (termed "nexuses") in a view can be inspected through the view's `bindings` property.
 Pikaday supports keyboard arrows up/down.
 - 0.8.3  –  Don't trigger `set` on normal updates in bindings, i.e. with a return value from `get`.
 - 0.8.2  –  If no name is specified for a viewmodel, it is named after its view